Timing Argument take on the Milky Way and Andromeda past-encounter: The Method

-\subsection{The method}
+\section{The Method}

-In order to calculate the mass of the Local group we changed the direction of time by considering the opposite direction of the velocity at $\tilde{t}=1$, which will be our initial conditions.
-We evaluate the measured distance of $M_\text{31}$ to obtain what should be the distance at $t=0$, for different LG masses.The upper panel of Figure (\ref{fig2}) presents the distance for the big bang for one dimensional case (with no tangential velocity) vs. the masses of LG, with the Cosmological Constant, and without the Cosmological Constant.
-The lower panel of Figure (\ref{fig2}) presents the relative distance between the galaxies with or without the Cosmological Constant vs. the cosmic time.
-The difference between the solutions is not so high, however, the masses that fit for those solution have distinguishable values.
-When we didn't consider a Cosmological Constant, the mass obtained for the LG is predicted to be:
+We restrict ourselves to a simple basis of the TA as an isolated, two dimensional system.
+Galaxies are modeled as point masses.
+Moreover, as the galaxy pairs are isolated, there are no external gravitational fields.
+The "initial condition" of the model is $r(t=0) = 0$, which corresponds to the "big bang".
+In order to calculate the mass of the Local group we change the direction of time by considering the opposite direction of the measured velocity.
+We evaluate the measured distance of $M31$ to obtain what should be the distance at the "big bang" for different LG masses.
+Figure (\ref{fig:2}) presents the distance for the big bang for different masses of LG.
+When the curve approaches minimum ($r \rightarrow 0$) yielding the predicted mass.
+The minimum recognizes the mass of the LG as the model predicts.
+The location and the velocity of the M31 are: